ga4gh-schemablocks/ga4gh-schemablocks.github.io/pages/_schemas/+generated__Phenotype.md

 ##### description

 * Free-text description of the phenotype.
-Note this is not a acceptable place to document/describe the phenotype the type and onset etc... fields should be used for this purpose.
+Note this is not a acceptable place to document/describe the phenotype the type and onset etc...
+Other fields should be used for this purpose.

 * example:

 ```
 'description' : "Pancreatic Adenocarcinoma"
 ```

-The original schema definitions are provided in the [YAML file](https://github.com/ga4gh-schemablocks/blocks/blob/master/src/yaml/phenotype.yaml).
 ##### evidence

 * Evidences for how the phenotype was determined